 According to the U.S. Bureau of Labor Statistics, a position strictly in data entry doesn't require formal postsecondary education.
 However, earning a data entry or office assistant certificate could improve an applicant's job prospects.
 These programs often take one year or less to complete, and they address many of the same core topics, such as keyboarding and office software applications.
 Admission requirements usually include a high school diploma or its GED equivalent, along with basic computing skills.
 Students who earn an office assistant certificate may have additional career opportunities beyond data entry, including office administration and secretarial work.

 Certificate in Data Entry

 The curriculum in the data entry certificate program ranges from basic typing skills to more complex material like database management.
-Course examples include:
+Common course examples include:

 - Introduction to computers

 Office assistants, or administrative assistants, typically support executives and other employees in an office environment by performing a variety of clerical tasks, such as faxing, mailing documents, copying, and drafting letters.
 Those seeking a career in data entry may find an office assistant certificate useful, since these employees have a host of responsibilities, including data entry work.
 The office assistant certificate program, which is available through community colleges and vocational schools, prepares students for an entry-level administrative position and tests typing, communication, and computer skills.

 The program trains students on how to store, research, and prepare information for staff members and clients.
 Students learn to use current computer software, create presentations, schedule appointments, and organize information.
 Graduates of the certificate program may spend some time working as an office assistant, while gaining the experience needed to work as a full-time data entry employee.

 While job duties may vary for each employer, the core curriculum offers the basic skills needed to excel as an office assistant or data entry clerk.
 Example courses include:

 - Telephone etiquette